 Though light vaginal bleeding sometimes occurs early in pregnancy, miscarriage-related bleeding is usually markedly different, according to MedlinePlus and the APA.
 Miscarriage-related bleeding usually consists of clot-like material that may include fetal tissue.
 White-pink mucus or brown bleeding might also indicate a miscarriage.

-A number of potential side effects are associated with pregnancy, such as weight gain, swollen and tender breasts, nausea, vomiting, bodily aches, frequent urination and food cravings, according to the APA.
-Some moms who have actually miscarried may notice a sudden absence of pregnancy-related symptoms.
+Many potential side effects are associated with pregnancy, such as weight gain, swollen and tender breasts, nausea, vomiting, bodily aches, frequent urination and food cravings, according to the APA.
+Some moms who have miscarried may notice a sudden absence of pregnancy-related symptoms.

 Signs of Infection